straysheep-dev/packer-configs/ubuntu-2204-server/README.md

 The Ansible and shell provisioners in the `build {}` block are responsible for configuration, in this case the shell block is what converts the server into a desktop.

-Launch the resulting build, whether it's a desktop or server, with:
+Launch the resulting build, whether it's a desktop or server, noting that you may need to adjust the qcow2 image name, with:

 ```bash
 # https://superuser.com/questions/1703377/qemu-kvm-uefi-secure-boot-doesnt-work